Posted on 7/23/2024

 As much as you'll love your MLC Gatlinburg vacation rental, you'll obviously want to venture out into the Smokies to see the leaves up close.
 The Great Smoky Mountains National Park in Tennessee offers numerous breathtaking spots to view the leaf change during the fall season.
 Here are some of the best places to experience the vibrant autumn foliage:

-1. Cades Cove: This is one of the most popular destinations for leaf peeping.
+1. Cades Cove: This is one of the most popular destinations in the Smokies for leaf peeping.
 The 11-mile loop road offers stunning views of the changing leaves, along with historic buildings and picturesque landscapes.

 2. Newfound Gap Road: This scenic drive takes you through various elevations, allowing you to witness the progression of fall colors from the lower to higher elevations.